 Method:

-Some vegetable dyes are marketed as gentler alternatives to chemical hair dyes.
-Always follow manufacturer instructions.
+Some commercially available vegetable-based dyes (often incorporating ingredients like indigo or beet root) are marketed as gentler alternatives to chemical hair dyes.
+These should not be confused with the home remedies listed above.
+Always follow manufacturer instructions for these products.

 Method: